tpun27/Refactored-Chess-Game/README.md

     - Created attributes for Piece color and symbol
     - Added getters/setters for Piece color and symbol, including abstract setPieceSymbol() method
     - Implemented setPieceSymbol() in each subclass

+- Step 2
+    - Added Coordinate class for piece positioning
+    - Coordinate will allow you to interchange string (e.g. 'd4') and integer (e.g. (2, 5)) board positions
+    - Added Coordinate attribute to Piece class
+    - Modified piece constructors to use pieceColor and pieceStringPos